WHAT IS OUR STORY?

 This award is a life membership, giving the person affiliation to GNC free of charge.
 The award is made following a nomination by a GNC Committee members and being voted on by the remainder of the GNC Committee.

-There are currently 7 honorary life members.
-They are: Lin Barker; Carol Manley; Helen Brunt; Nigel Manley, Rebecca Squire, Sue Cooper (not pictured) & Nicky Towell (not pictured).
+There are currently 8 honorary life members.
+They are: Lin Barker, Carol Manley, Helen Brunt, Nigel Manley, Rebecca Squire, Sue Cooper (not pictured), Nicky Towell (not pictured) & Abbie Barker (not pictured)

 "Providing every member, wherever they are on their netball journey, the opportunity to thrive as part of a supportive community club."